haxpor/Potatso/README.md

 * 1 Carthage dependency
 * 2 submodules dependencies

-The project is tested with Xcode 8.2 (8C38) on iOS 10.2 (14C92) device with cocoapod version `1.0.1`.
+The project is tested with Xcode 8.2 (8C38) on iOS 10.2 (14C92) device with cocoapod version `1.1.1`.
-If you experience error in building the project, it's good idea to proceed with cocoapod version `1.0.1` first by doing the following steps

-* `sudo gem uninstall cocoapods` - to uninstall the current version first
-* `sudo gem install cocoapods -v 1.0.1` - to specifically install cocoapods version `1.0.1`
-* `pod --version` - to check version of current installed cocoapods.
-It should output `1.0.1`.

 ## Set up Guide - Code

 Perform the following steps to be able to build the project.
+Be warned that you **should not** call `pod update` as newer version of pod frameworks that Potatso depends on might break building process and there will be errors.

 1. `git submodule update --init` to update git submodule
 2. `pod install` to pull down dependencies into our project